Step 3. Specify Credentials and Protocol Type

 At the Credentials step of the wizard, specify credentials for a user account with administrator privileges on the storage system, and select the communication protocol.

 - From the Credentials list, select credentials to connect to the storage system.
 If you have not set up credentials beforehand, click the Manage accounts link or click Add on the right of the Credentials field to add the credentials.
-For more information, see Managing Credentials.
+For more information, see the Credentials Manager section in the Veeam Backup & Replication User Guide.

 - From the Protocol list, select the type of protocol over which you want to communicate with the storage system: HTTP or HTTPs.
 The default protocol is HTTPs.